MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/azure-benefits-esu.md

 The operating systems currently supported for AVD on Azure Local aren't yet eligible for ESUs.
 [See the list here](/azure/virtual-desktop/azure-stack-hci-faq#what-session-host-operating-system-images-does-this-feature-support-).

-### Do I need to do anything to renew for Year 1/Year 2/Year 3, etc.?
+### Do I need to do anything to renew for Year 1, Year 2, Year 3...?

 No. Once you set up Azure verification for VMs, you don't need to renew or do anything else.